Can You Claim ITC on Free Gifts?

 Ever thought about why you pay Rs.5 for a chips packet while its manufacturing and transportation cost is less than Rs.2.5 or you pay Rs.40 for a cold drink despite having a manufacturing and transportation charge of less than Rs.30?
 Or how the government earns despite spending such a huge amount on development.
 Here comes the taxes.

-Taxes have always been the biggest source of income for governments or dynasties or monarchies since ancient times, despite having changed in forms.
-In India, taxes are now governed under GST(Goods and Services Tax).
+Taxes have long been the primary source of income for governments, dynasties, and monarchies, evolving.
+In India, GST (Goods and Services Tax) now governs taxes.
 GST has been the game changer in the Indian taxation system.
 Some important changes are as under:-

 • Increase in GDP: It is estimated that GST has increased India’s GDP by around 1-2%.